UKGC #39028GamStop Registered18+ OnlyReviewed: Aug 2026

 The Seven-Day Problem

 Here is the bit that might trip you up.
 The bonus expires in seven days.
 Not thirty.
 Seven.
 Deposit, wager your tenner, claim your spins, clear the wagering -- all within one week.
 If you're the kind of player who logs in every couple of days, fine.
-If you play once a week on a Saturday evening?
+If you play just once a week, say at the weekend?
 You might miss the window.
 Most competitors give thirty days.
 888 gives you seven.
 Read the small print.
 I nearly missed it myself.

 The Exclusive Games - 888's Secret Weapon